Cultural Affairs Officer

 It expanded its membership to include Fil-Ams residing in Solano and Sonoma counties.

 FANCO has heart.
-It has a mission--to share it's resources with others.
-For it is only when you share your three T’s--TIME, TALENT, TREASURE--with others that life begins to have meaning and purpose, the time you touch others is the time you really live.
+It has a mission — to share its resources with others.
+For it is only when you share your TIME, TALENT & TREASURE with others that life begins to have meaning and purpose, the time you touch others is the time you really live.

 The Filipino Americans of Northern California Organization is an association whose mission is to highlight the Filipino identity, its core values and culture through its participation in community activities and at the same time make a difference in the lives of others through civic involvement.